Jark5455/Milkshake/README.md

 # Milkshake
-An unorganized heap of machine learning code in rust
+An unorganized heap of reinforcement learning code in rust